Bursitis - information and doctors

 Leading Medicine Guide Editors

-It is noticeable by swelling of the affected area as well as pain, redness and warming.
-Inflammation of the bursa is usually caused by injuries or overstraining and as a result of diseases such as gout.
-If recognised and treated correctly, the symptoms can be improved quickly.
+It is characterized by swelling of the affected area as well as pain, redness and warmth.
+Bursitis usually occurs as a result of injury or overloading, as well as illnesses such as gout.
+If recognized and treated correctly, the symptoms can quickly improve.

-Find out here which type of doctor treats bursitis and everything you need to know about the treatment and prevention of bursitis!
+Find out here which doctor treats bursitis and everything you need to know about the treatment and prevention of bursitis!

 ICD codes for this diseases: M70, M71, M71.9